mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	Kip was perplexed, "What's this all about?"

-	"Ginnu is one of the spies I was telling you about," she responded, struggling to keep Ginnu still.
+	"Ginnu is a spy," she responded, struggling to keep Ginnu still.

 	Kip was growing tired of secrets. *How many hidden identities are people keeping on this island?*

 	"Everyone has at least one," Setre said, and he suddenly realized that his question hadn't stayed fully in his head.

-	Linyu scurried up the ladder and quickly came back with a handfull of strong rope - a thicker variant of the material used for their clothing.
+	Linyu scurried up the ladder and quickly came back with a handful of strong rope - a thicker variant of the material used for their clothing.
 Setre first bound Ginnu's wrists, and then hae feet, and then sat her down near the entrance.
 Ginnu had begun crying and sat still looking ground.

-	"Save your tears for Lissa."
+	"Save your tears."

-	Kip pleaded to her, "You've gone too far, Setre.
+	Kip pleaded to her, "This is too much, Setre.
 Ginnu's been nothing but helpful ever since she arrived on this island."

 	"This is exactly how Lissa's spies work.
 She makes you think she's on your side until she steals all your advantages and gives them to Lissa.
 She already knows that I'm working with you.
 What have you told her about?"

 	"A little about radio.
 She thought I was crazy."

+	Setre was incredulous.
 "By Ara, are you thick?"

-	Kip was getting frustrated with Setre's sensationalism.
+	Kip was getting frustrated.
 "Look, we'll just leave her here and come back for her when we've taken the Shadestead."

 	"And then what?
 She's lives the rest of her life as a prisoner?
 As long as Kanosin exists in this world, she will do whatever it takes to get it."

-	Ginnu interrupted her, "You aren't such an angel yourself, Guardian of Ulu.
-Unlike you I'm trying to be free of the madness that goes on here."
+	Ginnu interrupted her, "You aren't such an angel yourself, Guardian.
+Unlike you my hands are clean of all this madness.
+I'm just trying to escape it."

 	Setre lifted her by her shirt and she shouted in pain, but Setre maintained her hold and said, "And unlike you, I'm trying to stop it."

 	Kip put himself in between them and shouted, "Setre, what's gotten into you?
 Let's figure this out later.
 For now, Ginnu, we'll have to keep you tied up.
 I'm sorry it had to be this way, but Setre is right about the danger you pose."

-	Ginnu nodded her head and sank back into herself.
-Kip felt pity for her, but Setre was not amused.
+	Ginnu pouted and sank into the floor.
+Kip felt pity for her, but Setre was not persuaded.

-	He told Setre, "I'll take her to the fire.
+	Kipnu suggested to the group, "I'll take her to the fire.
 When I come back, we'll talk."

 	"You'd be better off throwing her into it."